What is the goal/purpose of the Common Reading Program?

 I lost/forgot my book.
 What should I do?

-The Washington University campus bookstore carries copies of Frankenstein.
+The Washington University campus bookstore carries copies of Balzac and the Little Chinese Seamstress.

 Who will be facilitating my discussion group?
 Can I select my Small Group Discussion Leader?